 - We’ll listen to you and learn about how your day unfolds, who supports you, your strengths and what you want to achieve.

 - The information you provide will help us work out the disability services and supports you can get to live your best life possible.

-- Apply online to find out if you're eligible to receive a needs assessment.
+- Apply online to find out if you're eligible to receive a FREE needs assessment.
 Your family, doctor, a social worker or a teacher can also request a needs assessment on your behalf.

 - Service coordination is about choosing disability supports and services that can help you achieve the goals you mentioned during your needs assessment.

-- We'll help you access disability supports and services offered by the Ministry of Health.
+- We'll help you access FREE disability supports and services offered by the Ministry of Health.
 These are delivered by providers contracted by the ministry.
 We’ll explore your options together and with your help create a support plan based on your unique disability needs.

 - Once your supports and services are in place, you’ll have a direct relationship with the provider.
 This means you can tell a provider directly if you’re happy with their service or if you want them to respond differently to your needs.